srobo/volunteer-emails/SR2022/2021-09-22-start-of-comp-cycle.md

 ### Marketing Team

-Promoting Student Robotics to Sponsors, Volunteers, and Competitors.
+Promoting Student Robotics to Sponsors, Volunteers, and Competitors via our website and social media.
 Led by: Antoine Petty, James Seden Smith

 ### Fundraising Team

 Engaging with current and prospective sponsors of Student Robotics.
 Key members: Jenny Fletcher, Holly Holder

+If you have any contacts in companies who may be able to sponsor us, feel free to reach out or pass the contact details to someone on the fundraising team

 ### Infrastruture Team